anthobarbarich/paradisecity/content/contact.md

 ---
+type: static
+uniqueid: contact
-title: "Want to get in touch with us ?"
+title: 'Want to get in touch with us ?
+Time to contact us ! '
-uniqueid: "contact"
-type: "static"
-url: "contact"
-description: "Coucou"
-introtxt: "Salut les gars !"
 ---
 info@paradisecity.be

+Blablablabla